Temich7799/simpleAdminPage/README.md

   - email
   - username
   - password
-  - session_id
+  - session_id (null by default)
-  - role
+  - role (user or admin, can be null by default)
-  - status
+  - status (null by default)

+3) Create one user (role = admin) manually in phpMyAdmin

-3) Specify db_name, username, etc in: app/controllers/BaseController.php
+4) Specify db_name, username, etc in: app/controllers/BaseController.php

-4) Open project folder in terminal and run: composer install
+5) Open project folder in terminal and run: composer install

-5) Run the server and open project in the browser (http://localhost:<port>/simpleAdminPage)
+6) Run the server and open project in the browser (http://localhost:<port>/simpleAdminPage)